Graham Norton

+In 2012, he sold his production company So Television to ITV for around £17 million.

 Early life and education

 Norton was born Graham William Walker on 4 April 1963, at 48 St Brigid's Road, in Clondalkin, County Dublin, Ireland, to William "Billy" (died 2000), a sales representative for Guinness, and Rhoda Walker.
 He has an older sister, Paula (born 1959).
-Because of his father's job, he and his family moved around Ireland throughout his early childhood; they lived in Tramore, then Waterford, then Kilkenny, before settling in the town of Bandon, County Cork, where he grew up.
+Because of his father's job, he and his family moved around Ireland throughout his early childhood; they lived in Tramore, Waterford, and Kilkenny, before settling in the town of Bandon, County Cork, where he grew up.
 He was raised in a Church of Ireland family, and has said that he felt somewhat isolated growing up as a Protestant in the predominantly Catholic south of Ireland.
 His father's family were from County Wicklow, while his mother is a native of Belfast.
 He discovered during a 2007 episode of the genealogy series Who Do You Think You Are? that his father's direct ancestors were English, having originated in Yorkshire before emigrating to Ireland in 1713.

-Norton was educated at Bandon Grammar School in County Cork and then University College Cork, where he spent two years studying English and French in the 1980s.
-He did not complete his studies after having a breakdown and refusing to leave his flat.
-He later received an honorary doctorate from the university in 2013.
+Norton was educated at Bandon Grammar School in County Cork.

-In 1981, Norton featured in an episode of RTÉ's Youngline, participating in an audience debate about underage teens attending discos.
-In 1983, Norton travelled to San Francisco where he lived for one year, in the "Stardance" hippie commune house, on Fulton Street and worked as a waiter.
+In 1981, Norton began studying English and French at University College Cork and was featured in an episode of Radio and Television of Ireland (RTÉ)'s Youngline, participating in an audience debate about underage teens attending discos.

+In 1983, he had a nervous breakdown, refused to leave his flat, and stopped his studies.
+(He received an honorary doctorate from the university in 2013.)
+He travelled to San Francisco where he lived for a year in the "Stardance" hippie commune house on Fulton Street and worked as a waiter.
 In the late 1980s he moved to London to attend the Central School of Speech and Drama.
 He again found work as a waiter during that period.
 Upon joining the actors' union Equity, he chose Norton (his great-grandmother's maiden name) as his new surname, as there was already a comic-actor called Graham Walker (died 2013), represented by the union.